myatthiha-ucsy26/myatthiha-ucsy26/README.md

 # 💫 About Me:
-Results-driven full stack developer with over 4 years of experience in both frontend and backend web development.
-Proven expertise in collaborating with cross-functional teams to design, develop, and deploy high-quality code bases.
-Demonstrated leadership skills in project management, code reviews, and the development of next-generation products.
-Highly skilled in a wide range of web front-end technologies, including HTML, CSS, SCSS, JavaScript, TypeScript, Angular, React, Ionic, as well as proficiency in Python (Flask), Python (Django), Node.js, Next.js.
-Proficient in working with NoSQL, MySQL, and MongoDB databases.
+I am a professional developer with a Bachelor's degree in Computer Science.
+I am currently working as a Senior Full Stack Developer at JMS-United Co.Ltd, Japan.
+With over 4 years of proven work experience in web development and full-stack expertise, I am consistently eager and passionate about learning new technologies.
+My goal is to create high-performance, attractive, and user-friendly single-page web applications.
+And I am also a quick learner.
+My expertise includes proficiency in a range of programming languages and databases such as HTML, CSS, SCSS, JavaScript, Typescript, Angular, React, Ionic, Python (Flask, Django), Node.js, NoSQL, MySQL, MongoDB, and more.
+I am a detail-oriented developer with a keen eye for design and a commitment to delivering high-quality work that meets or exceeds client expectations.